andrea-spoldi/azure-quickstart-templates/coreos-with-fleet-multivm/README.md

 Step-2: Now use openssl to get a public certificate for the generated private key.
 The following sample command should help you do that: openssl.exe req -x509 -days 365 -new -key "<Path>\privatekeyopenssh.pem" -out "publickeycert.cer" -config openssl.cnf.
 The certificate generated should be this format - -----BEGIN CERTIFICATE-----base64encodedpublickey-----END CERTIFICATE-----

-Step-3: In the template file, you need to pass the base64encodedpublickey (after stripping off Begin and End Certificate header) as the sshKeyData value.
+Step-3: In the template file, you need to pass the public certificate file content (after stripping off Begin and End Certificate header) as the sshKeyData value.

 Note: In the next few weeks, we will make a breaking API change to update the APIs to accept the sshKeyData in the following format - ssh-rsa <publickey> keyComment.